Vaguery/answer-factory-machines/README.md

 A platform for generative programming.

+### Status

+Not working.
+Loads of debugging `println` and bad ideas showing.

+But soon!

 ### Design goals

 Most Genetic Programming platforms depend on very tight coupling between the _representation language_ (used to express potential solutions to one's problem of interest) with the _search language_ that implements the process of search _among_ those potential solutions.
 Here I'm attempting to explicitly divorce search dynamics and the comparison of potential solutions' behavior from their intrinsic structure.